Application Circuit Breakers

 Closed

-This is a normal operation state, all webhooks are sent as usual.
+This is the normal operation state for a healthy app.
+All webhooks are sent as usual.

 Open

-The breaker is open when the number of errors exceeds the threshold.
-In this state, all webhooks are rejected.
+The breaker becomes open when the number of errors exceeds the threshold.
+In this state, all webhooks are rejected and the app is not contacted at all, assuming to be down.

-This is different from common implementation of breakers in which the requests are throttled in half-open state.
+This is different from other implementations of breakers that may instead throttle requests while in the half-open state.

 To turn the feature on, set the BREAKER_BOARD_ENABLED environment variable to True.